raphael-group/NAIBR/README.md

 git clone https://github.com/raphael-group/NAIBR.git
 ```

-NAIBR is written in python 2.7 and requires the following dependencies: pysam, numpy, scipy, subprocess, and matplotlib
+NAIBR is written in python 2.7 and requires the following dependencies: pysam, numpy, scipy, and matplotlib

 ## Running NAIBR